 Southeast Asia is an amazing part of the World to explore.
 It’s famously known as the ‘Backpacker Trail’ so who was I to not join in on that?
 It generally it refers to 6 countries – Vietnam, Cambodia, Thailand, Laos, Myanmar and Malaysia.
 I honestly think everyone I met was travelling to many if not all of these during their time there, and very nearly everyone was travelling to them overland.
-If you’re travelling, it’s normal to fly into one country and out of another to continue with your travels, so the questions on how to get there arrises!
+If you’re travelling, it’s normal to fly into one country, explore for a couple of months or however long you want, and then fly out of another to continue with your travels, so the questions on how to get there arrises!

 Travel by train is also cheap and the routes give you the option of day or night time travel.
 However, the trains don’t go to as many places and do not generally run as often as the buses.
 It’s well worth doing it at some point though for the experience and a day trip is a great way to see some more of the country

 There are more and more budget flights becoming available nowadays, which is great if you’re in a real rush or you just want to hop off to a few places.
 I jumped on a plane to get me from Kuala Lumpur to Chiang Mai when I was backpacking and it saved a tonne of time trying to get there by land!